datawrangl3r/datawranglerblog/content/blog/10-red-vs-blue-pill-making-right-decision.md

 Visualization is the core of the BI exercise.
 And if those dashboards are not loading on time, that will cost precious business hours.
 The rendering is dependent on the hardware - especially the memory.
 In Tableau, the hardware and tuning parameters are completely at the disposal of the tableau Admin.
 However, the server might have to be restarted while performing the upgrades to the hardware or tuning the parameters.
 This could also potentially lead to downtime.

 This is not the case with Power BI where a premium or dedicated capacity can be purchased for the rendering to happen; the lowest configuration in dedicated capacity - A1 has a capacity of performing about 300 renders per hour with a price of 1$ approx per hour.
-As the audience grows, this capacity can be increased  and when you go up the ladder from (A1 to A6) configuration, you will know that you are shelling out a huge amount of money (could go all the way up to 36 times that of the cost of A1).
+As the audience grows, this capacity can be increased and when you go up the ladder from (A1 to A6) configuration, the price can go all the way up to 36 times that of the cost of A1.

 ![Fig4: Visualization Renders](../../images/post/10-red-vs-blue-pill-making-right-decision/img4.gif)